What do course reps do?

 Could you be a course rep?

 We are committed to having an effective representation structure, making sure students can raise course-related issues and have them addressed at the appropriate level.
-Elections will open the week commencing 19 April.
+Elections usually take place in April every year.

 Find out how to become a course rep.